SarahAlqurashi/COVID-19-Arabic-Tweets-Dataset/README.md

 # Dataset collection
 *	Only tweets in Arabic language were collected from   1 ,March,2020  to  30,March,2020.
 * The keywords.txt file contains the updated keywords along with the date we began tracing them.
 The Hashtags.txt files contain the Hashtags that we are followed in our Twitter data-set and the number of tweets collected for each hashtag.
-* Since Twitter’s search API have a restriction for data retrieval only 45,000 tweets every 15 minutes, Therefore, there are, are missing hours of data.
+* Since Twitter’s search API have a restriction on the amount of the retrieved data there  are missing hours of data.
 * We provided preliminary statistics of the data-set in the associated paper to this repository. the preliminary statistics will be automatically updated with every update of the dataset.
 * For retrieving, the full object of the tweet considers the following tools [Hydrator](https://github.com/DocNow/hydrator)  and [twarc](https://github.com/DocNow/twarc) .